keleustes/blog/content/cluster-api/_index.en.md

   - How much of Promenade is still relevant. cluster-api indeed helping to save the kubeadm token into configmaps to help machine to join.
   - Can kustomize be used to build the cluster-api MachineList and Cluster CRDs from Airship Site definitions.
+- This is not a "replacement" for airship drydock.
+This POC merely aims at highlighting the potential advantages and pitfall in going in that direction.

+## Lessons Learned

+### Baremetal machine greenfield deployment

+- TBD

+### Baremetal machine brownfield upgrade and update

+- Docker, Kubelet: TBD
+- OS: TBD

+### Kubernetes state maintenance

+- kubeproxy, api-server,...: TBD

 ## Documentation